legendu-net/blog/en/content/2013/10/pdftk-manipulate-pdf/pdftk-manipulate-pdf.md

 Slug: pdftk-examples
 Category: Software
 Tags: pdftk, software, examples, PDF
-Modified: 2024-11-13 10:19:11
+Modified: 2025-03-10 11:48:31

-1. It is suggested that you **use Python modules instead of `pdftk`** to manipulating PDFs for several reasons.
+1. It is suggested that
+    you use Python modules or [Stirling-PDF](https://misc.legendu.net/blog/editing-pdf-files-using-stirling-pdf/)
+    instead of `pdftk` to manipulating PDFs for several reasons.
     First,
     even though `pdftk` is a great command-line tool, it is hard to remember its syntax.